-We hope these answers address any questions you might have about the REGAIN trial.
+We hope these answers address any questions you might have about the REGAIN study.

 This information below explains the REGAIN study and what taking part in the research study means for you.
 Before you decide if you want to take part, please take time to read the information carefully.
 Talk to others about the study if you wish and please feel free to ask any questions.

-If, after reading the below, you are interested in taking part, you will find a link to our Suitability Check on the right-hand side of this page.
+If, after reading the below, you are interested in taking part, please follow this link to our Suitability Check.

 People recovering from COVID-19 often feel weak, breathless and tired.
 Some people are also worried and frightened.
 For most people, these problems will get better on their own, but for some people, they may continue for a long time after leaving hospital.